 - 5 bunches of baby bok choy

-- 4 tbsp. soy sauce (for a darker, more traditional colour, replace 2 tbsp. with dark soy sauce)
+- 4 tablespoons soy sauce (for a darker, more traditional colour, replace 2 tbsp. with dark soy sauce)

 - Heat oil in a wok over medium-high.

 - Add mushrooms and sauté for about 2-3 minutes until translucent.

 - Break up the noodles with your hand and add to the wok.

 - Add the soy sauce, sugar and chicken stock powder and continue frying until the sauce and seasoning is fully dispersed.
 Add another tablespoon of dark soy sauce if you like the dish darker.